ParallelMaths/parallel/pages/10-11-waterfalls.md

 ---

-The opposite of water is fire, and the opposite of fall is to fly.
+The opposite of water is fire, and the opposite of to fall is to fly.
 :::